 What Is Warehouse Management?

 Warehouse management is an umbrella term for the processes involved in running and overseeing the daily operations of a warehouse.
-Warehouse management considers everything from warehouse layout and labor management to day-to-day activities like receiving and managing inventory, fulfilling orders and coordinating with shipping partners.
+Warehouse management considers everything from layout and labor management to day-to-day activities, such as receiving and managing inventory, fulfilling orders, and coordinating with shipping partners.

 Effective warehouse management optimizes and integrates all these facets of warehouse operations to maximize productivity and efficiency, facilitating fast, accurate order fulfillment while keeping costs low.